namanjain4463/Intelligent-RAG-Based-Knowledge-Management-System-for-HVAC-Codes/README.md

 authorizing an unrelated or regulatory answer.
 Code questions still use retrieval.
 The tool is exposed to the agent; recognized conversation shortcuts also invoke it directly without model/database calls, recorded as deterministic shortcuts.

-A three-turn browser check covered a heat-pump explanation, a cited Section 303.7 answer, and a Section 303.6 follow-up that abstained.
-Loading and completed layouts were inspected.
-The shared live-test ledger reached approximately $0.64434 against the existing $1 cap; no new evaluation budget was assumed.